top of page

 Cuts to Medicaid and ACA plans could force rural and BIPOC communities to travel farther—or wait longer—for mental health care.

-OBBA prohibits federal funds for gender-affirming care, affecting thousands who rely on Medicaid and CHIP.
+OBBA prohibits federal funds for gender-affirming care.
+This affects thousands who rely on Medicaid and CHIP.

-Stricter SNAP eligibility rules may cut food support for over 2 million people, increasing food insecurity in low-income communities.
+Stricter SNAP eligibility rules may cut food support for over 2 million people.
+This will increase food insecurity in low-income communities.

-As more lose coverage, families face higher out-of-pocket costs and are at greater risk for medical debt.
+As more lose coverage, families face higher out-of-pocket costs.
+They are at greater risk for medical debt.

-New work rules don’t account for unpaid caregivers (like parents or adult children), risking coverage loss for millions.
+New work rules don’t account for unpaid caregivers (like parents or adult children).
+This risks coverage loss for millions.

 Work requirements and eligibility changes will likely reduce access for people with disabilities, despite the ADA’s protections.